-Also in 1922, Thureau-Dangin published a hand copy of AO 6484, a fairly long mathematical text from the Seleucid era, no. 33 of 58 texts from the collections of the Louvre and the Musée du Cinquantenaire.
+As equally mentioned, in the same year Thureau-Dangin published a hand copy of AO 6484, a fairly long mathematical text from the Seleucid era, no. 33 of 58 texts from the collections of the Louvre and the Musée du Cinquantenaire.
 However, all he has to say about it is that it contains "arithmetical operations (fragmentary tablet).
 Probably from the first half of the second Seleucid century".
-In spite of his interest in anything that had to do with mathematics, evident since his astute analysis of a field plan from Ur III in [1897], he did not return to the text in the following years, which can probably be taken as evidence that he understood no more than what he had already said in 1922.
+In spite of his interest in anything that had to do with mathematics, evident since his astute analysis of a field plan from Ur III in (1897), he did not return to the text in the following years, which can probably be taken as evidence that he understood no more than what he had already said in 1922.